Paul Smith (Australian actor)

-Paul Bernard Smith (born 1968) is a former Australian actor, who started his career as a child actor.
+Paul Bernard Smith (born 1968) is an Australian former actor, who started his career as a child actor.

 He is best known for starring as Steve Henderson in the Network Ten children's drama The Henderson Kids and for originating the role of Simon Kelly in the Seven Network sitcom Hey Dad...!

 Smith also starred in the 1982 film Fighting Back.

 Career

 Smith began his acting career at the age of 12.
 He had to finish his schooling, including his HSC, with private tutors, before he quit to concentrate on acting.
 Smith's first role was playing a juvenile delinquent in the 1982 film Fighting Back.
-Throughout the 1980's, Smith appeared in a number of television shows and films, including Platypus Cove, The Fire in the Stone, Waterloo Station, Boy in the Bush, Crime of the Decade, and The Cowra Breakout.
+Throughout the 1980s, Smith appeared in a number of television shows and films, including Platypus Cove, The Fire in the Stone, Waterloo Station, Boy in the Bush, Crime of the Decade, and The Cowra Breakout.

 Smith starred in a two-part episode of A Country Practice called "Repairing The Damage" as a glue-sniffing addict.
 The episodes were later re-screened by Seven due to popular demand.

-In 1985, Smith was cast as 15-year-old "easy-going" Steve Henderson in the Crawfords-produced The Henderson Kids on Network Ten..
+In 1985, Smith was cast as 15-year-old "easy-going" Steve Henderson in the Crawfords-produced The Henderson Kids on Network Ten.
 He turned down a role in Mad Max 3 to join the series which followed Steve and his sister Tamara, played by Nadine Garner, who are sent to the country to live with their uncle following the death of their mother.
 Smith found Steve to be more fun to play than some of his previous roles.
 He also enjoyed developing a good working relationship with Garner, and they became like brother and sister on the set.
 He reprised the role for The Henderson Kids II.

 In 1986, Henderson was cast in the role of Simon Kelly in the Seven Network sitcom Hey Dad..!.
 He left the show after just one year, with Christopher Mayer taking over the role.
 He later said he left Hey Dad..! after "a big row with the producer."